heathcliffs34/capstone_1/README.md

 - Listeria causes both the highest absolute and relative number of fatalities
 - Mycotoxins are fungal-derived toxins that can pass through the food chain without being degraded by digestion
 - Botulism primarily affects infants who don’t yet have a full complement gut flora
-- Cholera infections are highly correlated with sanitation
+- Cholera infections have strong inverse correlation with sanitation

 <br />
 <br />